scikit-hep/scikit-hep.github.io/pages/developers/gha_wheels.md

 If you have multiple jobs, you will want to collect your artifacts from above.
 If you only have one job, you can combine this into a single job like we did for pure Python wheels, using dist instead of wheelhouse.
-You can split the SDist into another job if you'd like to, then the publish job is trivial.

 Remember to set `pypi_password` to your token in secrets.